Medical Device Cytotoxicity Testing

-Cytotoxicity testing can be useful as a screening tool for pharmaceuticals before more extensive toxicological testing is performed.
-Additionally, cytotoxicity testing can be used for quality control purposes for lot release testing of raw materials or of manufactured drug products.
+Cytotoxicity testing can be useful as a screening tool for medical devices before more extensive toxicological testing is performed.
+Additionally, cytotoxicity testing can be used for quality control purposes for lot release testing of raw materials or of manufactured products.

 Cytotoxicity tests are designed to determine the toxicity to cells of compounds either qualitatively or quantitatively.
 Qualitative cytotoxicity tests offered by Pacific BioLabs are the Direct Contact Test, the Indirect Contact Agar Diffusion Test, and the MEM Elution Test.
 In addition, Pacific BioLabs offers a very sensitive quantitative cytotoxicity test, the MTT Assay.